top of page

 But as frequently happens, the process started turning into a zero-sum game: Competing ideas and narratives were swept aside or even banned.
 Traditional narratives about larger commonalities that previously united the country were increasingly suppressed.
 Religion, morals, science, etc. were only deemed valid insofar as they supported the narratives of small identity groups.
 Experts hunkered down and only pronounced within small niches, afraid of tackling larger issues that might result in conflict with the orthodoxy of the moment or step on the toes of an identity group.

-Government isn't wrong to protect the rights of small vulnerable groups.
+Academia and government aren't wrong to protect the rights of small vulnerable groups.
 However, the new progressive frameworks are problematic.
 Modern social issues and the "soft sciences" aren't amenable to prognostication and exploitation in the same manner as the "hard sciences."
 Intersectionality, gender theory, DEI, etc. reek of "scientism" in that they provide overly simplistic scientific interpretations of complex social problems.
 Historian Jacques Barzun warns against using scientism to turn everything into overly simplified mechanistic, clockwork systems.
 He says, "Scientism is the fallacy of believing that the method of science must be used on all forms of experience and, given time, will settle every issue."
-Barzun cites the example of Karl Marx, who tried to turn politics into a science: "Infatuated with the kudos of science, he persuaded himself and his millions of followers in and out of the Soviet Union that he had at last formulated the mechanics of history and could predict the future scientifically."[40]
+Barzun cites the example of Karl Marx, who tried to turn politics into a science: "Infatuated with the kudos of science, he persuaded himself and his millions of followers in and out of the Soviet Union that he had at last formulated the mechanics of history and could predict the future scientifically."[42]

 The eradication of traditional narratives and social support structures and their replacement with the questionable "scientism" of intersectionality, gender theory, DEI, and so on increasingly left many people rudderless and unsure where they fit in.
 To the extent that whole communities didn't fit neatly into the intersectionality and DEI frameworks or were in fact penalized by them, society started generating increasing numbers of decadent rebels, victims, and dropouts.